 HorrorMagazines

-Cryptology # 4 July 2025 (magazine review)
+Cryptology #4 July 2025 (magazine review).

-Writer Pat Calhoun looks at Bill Everett’s comicbook output prior to the Comic Code Authority.
-Showing a cover where a skeleton’s skull is unmasked, you do have to wonder why she didn’t spot his bony hands?
+Writer Pat Calhoun looks at Bill Everett’s comic book output prior to the Comic Code Authority.
+Showing a cover where a skeleton’s skull is unmasked, you do have to wonder why she didn’t spot his bony hands.
 He was also responsible for the art on the ‘Venus’ comic, which was spiced with horror.
 There’s also a second examination of Everett’s work at the end of the issue.

 Writer Michael Price has a look at Alex Toth’s adaptation of the film ‘Circus Of Horrors’ at a time when the CCA disapproved of using ‘horror’ in a title.
-It’s always confusing how some words are banned, even back then, when it would be hard for kids to avoid seeing them used in posters and the like.
+It’s always confusing how some words were banned, even back then, when it would be hard for kids to avoid seeing them used in posters and the like.

 The key section of this issue is writer Mark Voger’s look at the 3D monster movies.
 I think I’ve seen all the old ones.
 It’s a shame that he doesn’t point out which ones have had a video/DVD release in 3D format.
-I know 1961 film ‘The Mask’ was but he should have used this as a selling point to encourage people to see them in format they were designed for.
+I know the 1961 film ‘The Mask’ was, but he should have used this as a selling point to encourage people to see them in the format they were designed for.
 It is significant that Vincent Price got his massive exposure in them first and that of all the Hollywood creatures, the Gill-Man had two films in 3D.

-Writer Tom Vincent looks at the late Bernie Wrightson’s fanzine art output which continued even when he turned professional.
+Writer Tom Vincent looks at the late Bernie Wrightson’s fanzine art output, which continued even when he turned professional.
 He does wonder why Wrightson was never interviewed about this work, although I do wonder if the interviewers knew about them.
 Even in the USA, it’s very easy not to see the fanzine market.
 Seeing his art here, if you’re a Wrightson fan, this will start your crusade to track this art down.

 Writer Justin Marriott has a look at James Herbert’s novel output compared to that new chap, Stephen King, at the time.
-It’s interesting that he uses NEL’s cover to ‘Carrie’, as that was the copy I bought at the time.
+It’s interesting that he uses NEL’s cover for ‘Carrie’, as that was the copy I bought at the time.
 If you do come across it, bear in mind it’s a first edition release paperback in the UK.

-Writer Will Murray’s second part of his look at Charlton horror comics is a demonstration of creators being given freedom to do what they liked because the company couldn’t careless as long as their printing presses could be kept running continually.
+Writer Will Murray’s second part of his look at Charlton horror comics is a demonstration of creators being given freedom to do what they liked because the company couldn’t care less as long as their printing presses could be kept running continually.
 It also allowed new talent to learn their craft before moving onto the more profitable companies.

 Writer Tim Leese has a look at Hammer’s second vampire film from 1960, ‘The Brides Of Dracula’, which didn’t have Christopher Lee in it.
-I’m not sure if I ever saw it but Leese points out that actor David Peel as Baron Meinster filled in the gap.
+I’m not sure if I ever saw it, but Leese points out that actor David Peel as Baron Meinster filled in the gap.

 Sorry if this review is so detailed.
-Although I’m not an ardent horror fan, I’m a sucker for interesting and entertaining articles on the subject and ‘Cryptology’ is filling in that niche.
+Although I’m not an ardent horror fan, I’m a sucker for interesting and entertaining articles on the subject, and ‘Cryptology’ is filling in that niche.
 Take a bite.

 GF Willmetts